top of page

 Justification is a finished work in the core entity of our being, our spirit, making it perfect and perfectly holy, a New Covenant Holy of Holies for God's presence to dwell in.
 Beloved siblings, fully settling into your justification stops that exhausting, sweat-soaked, legalistic treadmill to "stay saved" or "hoping to be saved".
 Justification settles you in eternal life once and for all, as John urges you to remember in 1John 5:13 (NIV, underline mine): I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life.

 As fabulous and calming as justification is, it is only the beginning.
-Though our spirit is a perfect new creation, our soul still has the recording or ingrained patterns of the old nature.
-We have been freed from the penalty of sin forever--justification--but the born-again moment merely started our freedom from the power of sin--sanctification.
+Our spirit is a perfect new creation, but, our soul still has the recording or ingrained patterns of the old nature.
+We have been freed from the penalty of sin forever, justification, but the born-again event merely started our freedom from the power of sin, sanctification.

 Soul